 You have to fork out a hefty first year registration fee of £1030 because of the Forester’s poor emissions – and despite the fact it's now hybrid-only.
 Be careful not to add metallic paint to XE Premium trim because that will push the list price beyond £40,000 and land you with a £560 annual bill to pay between years two to six of ownership.
 Every other Forester just pays the alternative fuel road tax (VED) rate (it is a hybrid) of £170.

 In This Review

-- 1VerdictThe all-wheel-drive Subaru Forester e-Boxer hybrid is great off-road and comfortable on-road, but still hard to justify at this price
+- 1VerdictThe all-wheel-drive Subaru Forester e-Boxer hybrid is great off-road and comfortable on-road, but its price is quite hard to justify

-- 2MPG & CO2 emissionsYou’d expect better efficiency despite the Subaru Forester e-Boxer hybrid's size and off-road credentials
+- 2MPG & CO2 emissionsYou’d expect better efficiency, despite the Subaru Forester e-Boxer hybrid's size and off-road credentials

-- 4Engines, drive & performancePerformance is a bit weak on the road, but once you head off it, the Subaru Forester e-Boxer hybrid is king of this class
+- 4Engines, drive & performancePerformance is a bit weak on the road, but once you head off it, the Subaru Forester hybrid is king of this class

-- 5Interior & comfortThe Subaru Forester e-Boxer hybrid is well equipped, if rather dated-looking inside
+- 5Interior, dashboard & comfortThe Subaru Forester e-Boxer hybrid is well equipped, if rather dated-looking inside

-- 6Practicality & boot spaceThe Subaru Forester e-Boxer hybrid is roomy and functional inside, but there's no seven-seat option
+- 6Boot space, seating & practicalityThe Subaru Forester hybrid is roomy and functional inside, but there's no seven-seat option

-- 7Reliability & safetyThe Subaru Forester e-Boxer hybrid boasts class-leading driver aids and a great crash safety rating, but there's no spare wheel
+- 7Reliability & safety ratingThe Subaru Forester hybrid boasts class-leading driver aids and a great crash safety rating, but there's no spare wheel